- Agriculture and Food Security

 - Trained first responders can immediately act to rescue trapped or injured persons.

-- A family with more than one means of support can protect against destitution if its primary livelihood, raising cattle for example, is decimated by drought.
+- A family with more than one means of support can be better protected against poverty in the event that its primary livelihood, such as raising cattle, is decimated by drought.

-- We invest in early warning, preparedness, mitigation, and prevention efforts.
+- Prioritizing and strengthening early warning, preparedness, mitigation and prevention

-- We integrate preparedness and mitigation with disaster response, early recovery, and transition so that communities "build back better" after a disaster.
+- Integrating preparedness and mitigation with disaster response, early recovery, and transition to foster resilience

 Since 1989 USAID has: